marmelab/ng-admin/UPGRADE-0.5.md

 ## Reusable directives are now prefixed with 'ma-'

 All directives created by ng-admin have nowe been prefixed with 'ma-'.
 If you use any of the reusable directives (like `<edit-button>`), you must switch to the prefixed version (like `<ma-edit-button>`).

+## Tons of new features

+In addition to these changes, ng-admin 0.5 comes with a huge list of new features: Theming, filters, fields reusability, API mapping, Menu icons, JSON field, Error message customization...
+Check the [changelog](CHANGELOG.md) for a complete list of changes.